pranita-s/website/content/project/infragraf.md

 date = "2016-04-27"

 # Project title.
-title = "External Project"
+title = "InfraGraf"

 # Project summary to display on homepage.
 summary = "An example of linking directly to an external project website using `external_link`."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "boards.jpg"
+image_preview = "infragraf.PNG"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`